loubenita/xct-parameterize/README.md

 }
 ```

-- The above will result in the follow macros being created
+- The above will result in the following macros being created
 ```swift
     func testConcatenate_Test_Test() throws {
         let a: String = ""